Temple of Amun, Jebel Barkal: Architecture and fittings

 The first Amun temple at this location, built under the rule of Thutmose III, was a mud brick structure.
 The earliest mention of this temple is in Thutmose III Jebel Barkal Stele, referring to it as, "[Amun's] Resting place of Eternity."
+Thutmose's stele presents him as a ruler approved of by Amun.
+It tells the story of a battle at which Amun is said to have sent a "star" to aid Thutmose, which has been variously interpreted by modern scholars as an omen or divine intervention.

 This earliest temple was then dismantled to make room for the new stone temple to be built.
 The use of brick-like stone blocks called talatat, help date this expansion to Amenhotep IV as he invented the bricks and was mainly used during his reign.
 The construction can be divided into two phases, with the first having an antechamber, open forecourt with ten faceted columns, and the first pylon, a large gate or entrance to a temple, being built.
 With no remains being found under the foundation of the first part of the temple, it is thought to be built on virgin ground.
 In the second phase, there is a clear difference in the construction style, as this came with Amenhotep IV changing his name to "Akhenaten".
 With his name change came a religious shift as he tried to remove the cult of Amun and replace it with the sun god, Aten.
-This new god was meant to be worshiped in open-air sanctuaries, and phase two of the temples construction showcases the new worshiping style with the open air sanctuaires, offering places, and roofless chapels.
+This new god was meant to be worshiped in open-air sanctuaries, and phase two of the temple's construction showcases the new worshiping style with the open air sanctuaires, offering places, and roofless chapels.

-After the death of Akhenaten the temple was once again redone, this time under the rule of Tutankhamun and Horemheb.
+After the death of Akhenaten, the temple was once again redone, this time under the rule of Tutankhamun and Horemheb.
 Increasing the length of the original temple, the old pylon was replaced with a white sandstone talatat block pylon with an additional open court.
 Another notable improvement to the temple was the green glazed titles that were added to the roof and floor under the portico in front of the pylon.
 These tiles highlight the importance this temple had and how important the cult of Amun was.